 Dear Allen County Solid Waste Board of Directors,

-Dear Solid Waste Board of Directors,I am the Vice President & founder of Save Maumee Grassroots Organization – we are a local nonprofit that works to protect surface water and our rivers in Fort Wayne.
-I am representing approximately 300 people today.
+Save Maumee is a local nonprofit that works to protect surface water and our rivers in Fort Wayne.

-We wanted you to know there has been a public out cry to ask there be a designated household hazardous waste drop off location on a regular basis.
+We wanted you to know there has been a public outcry to ask for a designated household hazardous waste drop off location on a regular basis.

 I will spare you the full report of all 92 counties in the State of Indiana, but I wanted you to know other communities are embracing a permanent place for people to drop household hazardous waste on a regular schedule.